divyang-20/deepfake/README.md

 #### Step 5: Copy Models

-`Copy your trained model to the models folder i.e Django Application/models/`
+`Copy your trained model to the models folder i.e /models`

 - You can download our trained models from [Google Drive](https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing)